Greek Yogurt Pancakes

 2. Blend for 10-15 seconds.

-3. Remove and use in the recipe!
+3. Remove and use in the recipe.

 You can choose to use store-bought oat flour as well!
-It is an inexpensive, gluten-free baking flour!
+It is an inexpensive, gluten-free baking flour.

-The first step in this recipe is to combine the wet ingredients in a large mixing bowl.
+Next, combine the wet ingredients in a large mixing bowl.
 You will only be using one bowl in this recipe, so be sure to choose large enough to accommodate all the ingredients.

 I recommend using a wire whisk to combine the wet ingredients.
-This will ensure that they are all fully combined and there are no lumps of yogurt or wisps of egg left in the batter!
+This will ensure that they are all fully combined and there are no lumps of yogurt or wisps of egg left in the batter.

 Cook the Greek Yogurt Pancakes